 God invites us to live in His praises!

-Our Lord God, before Whom we are a kingdom of priests (1 Peter 2:9), has given us a “holy portion.”
+Our Lord God, before Whom we are priests (1 Peter 2:9), has given us a “holy portion.”
 We are certainly all called to be priests unto God.
-However, it is only those who respond to the call, “who come near to minister to the Lord,” who receive, understand, and therefore value this “holy portion.”
+However, it is only those who respond to the call, “who come near to minister to the Lord,” who receive and value this “holy portion.”

 And what, specifically, is this “holy portion” that we have been given as His priests?

 It is this - “it shall be a place for their houses and a holy place for the sanctuary.”

 In Ezekiel’s case, this “holy portion” was the most highly favored piece of land for all of God’s people, a tract of land directly adjacent to the temple.
 The inner court priest’s “holy portion” was to have their houses right next to God’s sanctuary.
 Those who ministered to the Lord literally were the people closest to the Lord on the whole earth.